HenrivantSant/swift-docs/docs/dependency-injection.md

 }
 ```

-### Autowiring
+## Autowiring
 Autowiring will make the dependency injection container read the types in the constructor of the class and inject those types when it creates an instance of the class.
 Through the services.yaml configuration file this can be enabled by default for all classes, or not.
 There are some important notes to take into consideration for both.

-### Autowire Attribute
-It is recommended to not autowire all classes by default, but to specifically add the attribute to a class.
-This prevents for weird bugs in class construction and easily allows for non-autowired classes to exist.

-#### Autowire all by default
+### Do not autowire all by default
-This is not recommended.
+It is possible to set autowire to true in the services configuration.
 If you choose to autowire all classes by default, note that the container will try to inject all types in the constructor.
 As in the example above, giving a default value will solve this.

-Another option is to manually disable autowiring using the DI Attribute
+As seen below, $nonAutowired needs a default value when autowiring this FooService.
+When autowiring is enabled by default, it can be disabled by setting it to false in the example below.
+Once again, this is not recommended.
+It is recommended to specify each class to autowire specifically (more on this later).

 ```php
 declare(strict_types=1);